WPGC :

 WM&A Bus Line founder, Chesapeake Broadcasting Co.
 President and original WBUZ-FM General Manager, Leslie L. Altman dies in Florida.

 'Cousin Warren' Duffy is hired as the station's new Program Director.
-'Marvelous Marv' Brooks moves from middays to morning news when McNamara leaves the station.
+'Marvelous Marv' Brooks moves from middays to morning news when MacNamara leaves the station.
 Bob Peyton #1 (Bob Allen) (who takes his name from TV's 'Peyton Place') is hired for middays.
 'Tiger Bob' Raleigh #2 (Bill Miller) is hired for nights.

 Harv Moore (mornings)